ZaOchuAN-08/dormitory_management_system/README.md

 Open index.html with Live Server in VS Code.

 - **Tip:** Some HTML validation messages (e.g., "Please fill in this field") are displayed in the **browser's language**.
 For consistent English messages, set your browser language to **English** before testing.

+**Step 5.
+Use SQL query to fetch data** (Optional)

+**Path: backend/sql_data_fetch**

+Use `sql_query.sql` to quickly get IDs and passwords for login testing without manually filtering in the database.

+You can change the room, floor, or building ID in the query as needed.

 ---